Full circle awards

 • The nominator must know the nominee personally or have firsthand knowledge of their work

-• The deadline for entries is Friday, 25th July
+• The deadline for entries closed on Friday, 25th July

 • Winners announcement and awards ceremony will be held in September